 - optional toppings: onion, sweet peppers, olive oil, red wine vinegar, dried oregano

-Begin heating your panini press or grill pan with a weight.
+- Begin heating your sandwich press or grill pan with a weight.

-Layer on the cheese, deli meats, and hot peppers.
-Close the panini and brush the outside of the bread with a little olive oil.
+- Layer on the cheese, deli meats, and hot peppers.
+Close the sandwich and brush the outside of the bread with a little olive oil.

-Put the panini onto your panini press and grill until the outside is golden brown and the cheese is melted.
+- Put it onto your sandwich press and grill until the outside is golden brown and the cheese is melted.

-Open up the panini (carefully since it's hot) and add your desired toppings.
-Slice the panini in half and serve.
+- Open up the panini (carefully since it's hot) and add your desired toppings.
+Slice in half and serve.

 - Italian Deli Meats: You can use a combination of salami, pepperoni, prosciutto, coppa, sopressata, smoked ham, and/or mortadella.

 - Italian Cheeses: Provolone, fontina, and fresh mozzarella are all great choices, either sliced thinly or shredded.